-A brilliant and gripping novel about a young woman's gift for mathematics, and the secret of her past bound up in World War II.
+A gripping novel about a brilliant and gifted young woman, her struggle to succeed in a male-dominated world, and the secret of her past bound up in World War II.

-From childhood, Katherine knows she is different, and that her parents are not who they seem to be.
-But in becoming a mathematician, she faces the most human of problems - who is she?
+'A young woman's battle for acceptance in a male-dominated world; her misadventures in love; and her torturous journey to track down her real parents in Germany' Mail on Sunday Best New Fiction From childhood, Katherine knows she is different, and that her parents are not who they seem to be.
+But as she grows up and becomes a mathematician, she faces the most human of problems - who is she?
 What is the cost of love, and what is the cost of ambition?

 Catherine Chung is the author of The Tenth Muse and Forgotten Country, for which she won an Honorable Mention for the PEN/Hemingway Award.
 She has been a National Endowment for the Arts Fellow, a Granta New Voice and a Director's Visitor at the Institute for Advanced Study in Princeton, and was the recipient of a Dorthy Sargent Rosenberg Prize in poetry.
 She has a degree in mathematics from the University of Chicago, and worked at a think tank in Santa Monica before receiving her MFA from Cornell University.
 She has published work in the New York Times and Granta, and is a fiction editor at Guernica Magazine.
 She lives in New York City.